 ‘but left their own habitation’; by attempting to rise higher [see Isaiah 14:12-14]; or by quitting their station and posts of honour, being unwilling to be subject to God, and especially to the Son of God, who was to assume human nature, and in it be above them, which they could not bear.”

 The comparison of “everlasting chains under darkness” and the “eternal fire” is the unremedied mental torment of sin and guilt upon their conscience.
-God does not torture people in literal everlasting fire.
+Contrary to popular belief, God does not torture people in literal everlasting fire.
 Please see the article entitled: Doesn’t the Bible Say That God Will Burn and Torture people “Forever and Ever”? for more details on this.

 The angels who left their positions, along with the inhabitants of Sodom and Gomorrah, rejected to honor the name (character) of God and His Son and set out to make a name for themselves.
 Satan and his angels influenced Cain who in turn influenced all humans, including the sons of God and the Nephilim, by flooding the earth with the inherited character of tyranny, violence and selfish pride.
 This is why Jude continues and warns, “Woe to them!
 For they have gone in the way of Cain, have run greedily in the error of Balaam for profit, and perished in the rebellion of Korah” (Jude 1:11).

 What is this judgment that awaits them?
 How did Korah perish?
 By falling into a pit (Numbers 16:31-33).
 Did God cause the earth to open and swallow them alive out of His anger and utter hatred for these wayward children?
 Is this God’s judgment and justice?
 No. He simply visited their iniquity upon them by allowing the earth to mirror the “pit” they had dug for themselves.
 Notice the way the Psalmist explains how God’s judgment and justice operates: